MarianRav/MarianRav/README.md

 💻 I'm open to collaborate in proyects that have a social impact.

 👓 I love to learn new things!
-Currently I'm learning node and react
+Currently I'm learning node and react ecosystem

-🏢 I'm currently looking for a job oportunity 🙌
+🏢 I'm currently working in Grape.ag 🙌 🍇

 -------------------------------------------------------------------------------------
 👇 Feel free to check my latest proyects 👇